Authentication Extensions

 -

-Authenticator: The component that requires the user to enter the two-factor authentication code provided via Telegram.
+Authenticator: Prompts the user to enter the 2FA code provided via Telegram.

 -

-A Required Action: The component that provides an enrollment process to the user.
-If the user’s Telegram ID is not present in their user profile during the authentication flow, the enrollment process is triggered as required.
+Required Action: Provides an enrollment process if the user’s Telegram ID is not present in their profile.

 -

-The Telegram Service: The component that handles communication with the external Telegram API.
+Telegram Service: Handles communication with the external Telegram API.

-and it can be deployed in several different ways:
+The plugin implementation telegram-authentication-spi can be deployed in several ways:

 -